syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Header-and-Footer.md

 ---
 # Header and Footer

-We can provide Header and Footer content in the SfAutoComplete by enabling `ShowDropDownHeaderView` and `ShowDropDownFooterView`.
+We can provide Header and Footer view in the suggestion list in SfAutoComplete by enabling `ShowDropDownHeaderView` and `ShowDropDownFooterView`.

 ## Header Content